jbremnant/project_ledi/doc/rst/page02_assembly.rst

 This way, you can make sure you got all the parts soldered in the right place, instead of jumping around the circuit. (not literally!)

 Bluetooth module
 ~~~~~~~~~~~~~~~~
-Let.s tackle the hardest part first.
+Let's tackle the hardest part first.
 And you will find that the rest of what follows
 is a breeze.
 First place the bluetooth module on the PCB.
 You will solder just one
 pad on each side first.
 This will hold the module in place.
 You will only need to
-solder 8 joints on the module . the rest of the pads can be left as is.
+solder 8 joints on the module.
+The rest of the pads can be left as is.

 It's helpful to have flux handy.
 The flux helps the solder to flow onto the pads easily.
 If you happen to have it, you can "tin" the pads by